netdata/netdata/docs/cloud/alerts-configuration-manager.md

 # Creating Alerts with Netdata Alerts Configuration Manager

-The Netdata Alerts Configuration Manager enables users with [Business subscriptions](https://www.netdata.cloud/pricing/) to create alerts from the Netdata Dashboard with an intuitive user interface.
+The Netdata Alerts Configuration Manager enables users with [paid subscriptions](https://www.netdata.cloud/pricing/) to create alerts from the Netdata Dashboard with an intuitive user interface.

 ## Using Alerts Configuration Manager